Weight filtrations on GKZ-systems: Introduction

-We point out some remarkable consequences and questions that follow from our considerations.
-It is known, that the holonomic rank of $M_A^\beta$ (the dimension of the holomorphic solution space in a generic point) equals the volume of the convex hull of the columns of $A$ together with the origin, when $S_A$ is normal.
-In particular, this is an arithmetic quantity.
+When $S_A$ is normal, the holonomic rank of $M_A^\beta$ (the dimension of the holomorphic solution space in a generic point) equals the volume of the convex hull of the columns of $A$ together with the origin.
+In particular, this is an arithmetic quantity, not just determined by the combinatorics.
 In contrast, our results show that the holonomic length is purely combinatorial in that case; it only depends on the $\mathbf{cd}$-index (see \cite{BayerKlapper-cdIndex}) of the polytope over which $\sigma$ is the cone.
-This indicates a new question that deserves study: what is the rank, and more generally the characteristic cycle, of the (Fourier--Laplace transformed) intersection complex $\IC(\calL_\tau)$?
-For example, if $d=2$ then our results quickly imply that the Fourier--Laplace transform of the intersection complex of the big orbit has holonomic rank equal to volume minus $3$.
+This suggests a new question that deserves study: what is the rank, and more generally the characteristic cycle, of the Fourier--Laplace transformed intersection complex $\IC_{X_\tau}$?
+Our results allow for small $d$ direct calculation of the rank of $\FL(\IC_{X_\tau})$ to any chosen face.
+In higher dimension one can write down recursions, but making them explicit is an open question.

-In another direction, having a saturated composition chain for a $D$-module informs on the irreducible representations in the monodromy of the solution sheaf.
-Studying $\FL( \IC(\calL_\tau))$ would be the first step towards a general understanding of the monodromy of $M_A^0$.
+Further, having a saturated composition chain for a $D$-module informs on the irreducible representations in the monodromy of the solution sheaf.
+Studying $\FL( \IC_{X_\tau})$ would be the first step towards a general understanding of the monodromy of $M_A^0$.

 Finally, one should investigate whether one can place mixed Hodge module structures also on $M_A^\beta$ for other $\beta$.
-Obviously, this is doable in the normal case with $\beta\in\NN A$ since \cite{SchulzeWalther-ekdi} implies that the corresponding $M_A^\beta$ are isomorphic to $M_A^0$.
+Obviously, this is doable in the normal case with $\beta\in\NN A$ since \cite{SchulzeWalther-ekdi} implies that the corresponding $M_A^\beta$ are isomorphic to $M_A^0$ via contiguity operators.
 Similarly, dual ideas reveal that for $\beta$ integral and in the cone roughly opposite to $\NN A$, $M_A^\beta$ agrees with the Fourier--Laplace transform of $\TVmap_!(\calO_T^\beta)$ and hence also inherits a mixed Hodge module structure, dual to the one discussed here.
-For other integral $\beta$, \cite{Avi} describes $\FL(M_A^\beta)$ as a composition of a direct and exceptional direct image, which can be used to export a MHM structure.
-Less clear are non-integral $\beta$: the use of complex Hodge modules allows to equip $M_A^\beta$ with $\beta\in\RR$ with a MHM structure, see Sabbah's MHM project \cite{Sabbah-webpage} as mentioned in \cite{NarvaezSevenheck}.
+For other integral $\beta$, \cite{Avi,Avi2} describes $\FL^{-1}(M_A^\beta)$ as a composition of a direct and exceptional direct image, which can be used to export a MHM structure.
+Less clear are non-integral $\beta$: the use of complex Hodge modules allows to equip $M_A^\beta$ with $\beta\in\RR^d$ with a MHM structure, see Sabbah's MHM project \cite{Sabbah-webpage}.
+For certain $\beta$ the Hodge filtration on $M_A^\beta$ is explicitly computed in \cite{ReiSe3}.